 I have a deep love for literature and writing that I am excited to share with students.
 I can help with literature, reading strategies, comprehension, essay writing, and essay revision.

-Susquehanna University - BA, Writing
+Undergraduate Degree: Susquehanna University - Bachelor in Arts, Writing

-University of Iowa - MFA, Writing
+Graduate Degree: University of Iowa - Master of Fine Arts, Writing